 Making work technological aspects of the durable trading models optimization means taking care of multiple goal functions with a set of constraints.
 It is not an easy computational task.

-- Black box approach to trading models development does not allow building universal durable models that work in all market conditions
+- Black box approach to trading models development does not allow for building universal durable models that work in all market conditions

 - To achieve the risk reduction goals we need to build multiple models